 But until now, after more than 2 years that I talk about this.
 Because, we need to wait about 2-3 years when the new, young generation player has learned this new trend.
 So now, is the right moment to explain this.

-Many young players in China, in Japan, have also trained and modify their style to adapt to this new trend.
+Many young players in China, in Japan, have also trained and modified their style to adapt to this new trend.
 And the coaches have also been notified about this.
 You can clearly observe the difference right now, in the international competition.

 Let me explain to you “what is exactly the trend in table tennis right now”.